nE0sIghT/vortex-overlay/README.md

 Introduction
 ------------

-This is personal repository contains ebuilds and fixes for packages that i'm interested in.
+This personal repository contains ebuilds and fixes for packages that i'm interested in.